New Orleans Nightlife: May Baily's Place

 The red light, the memorabilia and the Baily name are all that remain of an era that made even decadent old New Orleans blush.

 Best Dressed Madame contest hosted by Becky Allen - November 16

-The New Orleans Hotel Collection is the hotel sponsor of Faux/Real, a new arts festival that celebrates the artists of theater, literature, food and drink with a week of performances, readings, tastings and parties, taking place on November 4-22.
-As part of Faux/Real, May Baily's Place will be hosting their annual Best Dressed Madame contest on November 18.
+To celebrate National Bordello Day, May Baily's Place will be hosting their annual Best Dressed Madame contest on Wednesday, November 16.
 The Mistress of Ceremonies and Winner of the 2008 Gambit Lifetime Achievement award is Becky Allen

-Dress in period costume and enjoy Ragtime piano music, prizes, raffles, a specialty Madame Martini cocktail and complimentary appetizers.
+Dress in period costume and enjoy Ragtime piano music, happy hour specials, prizes, raffles, a specialty Madame Martini cocktail and complimentary appetizers.
 A portion of proceeds will benefit Covenant House.

 Participation in the Best Dressed Madame Contest is free and there is no cover charge.
 Join the conversation using #BordelloDay.